InjectionSoftwareDevelopment/InjectionBlog/_posts/2019-7-8-Review-of-the-OSCP.md

 If you only want to read about the review of the Course, Lab, and Exam, and forgo all of the "story", just click [here](#course-review) (not a phishing link I promise 😉).

-If you prefer to listen and look at poorly drawn slides/stick figures you can check out this video version of my review here: [OSCP Journey Part 28.0 (OSCP Review)](https://youtu.be/zXkLbcDcYiA).
+If you prefer to listen and look at poorly drawn slides/stick figures you can check out this video version of my review here: [OSCP Journey Part 28.0 (PWK/OSCP Review)](https://youtu.be/zXkLbcDcYiA).

 **DISCLAIMER:**